LGBTQIA+ & Racial Justice

 As a Black, queer, gender non-conforming immigrant raised in Jamaica, Earl uses teachings from their grandmother to guide their values as a lifelong learner and advocate.
 They are committed to using their voice to highlight and elevate the voices of people from minoritized communities in the United States and globally to create real-world solutions.

-To complement their experience, Earl is a doctoral student in Justice Studies at Arizona State University, where their research focuses on anti-colonial, critical internationalization studies, and race and sexuality in U.S. higher education.
+To complement their experience, Earl is a doctoral student in Justice Studies at ASU*, where their research focuses on anti-colonial, critical internationalization studies, and race and sexuality in U.S. higher education.
 As a catalyst for social change, Earl uses a scholar-practitioner approach to examine how post-secondary education—its role and place in society—is shaped by commodification, colonialism, and globalization.
 To this end, they seek to find a solution to how the student experience is shaped, and post-secondary institutions must transform and uplift historically underserved communities.

 Earl believes we must serve, not just enroll, students from diverse backgrounds in higher education; they apply this same vision to CITC in serving our clients.

 In their free time, Earl enjoys playing volleyball, baking cupcakes, and binging television.
-During the time of COVID, they have gotten into hiking and hope to continue exploring trails in Sedona, AZ.

 *Earl E. Lee's services provided through Culturally Intelligent Training & Consulting, LLC are not connected to their professional, educational, or private affiliations.